 Welcome, Mamma Crew!
 Today is Kiddos Tuesdays when I discuss issues related to the kids.

 When it comes to my kids, I am really big on consistency and routine.
 But of course, right now, we are living in very unpredictable times, very unexpected times and unfortunately, we don’t have a lot of answers.
-We certainly have no idea how long the coronavirus crisis — how long it will last, or what impact it will have on our families.
+We certainly have no idea how long the New Flu Outbreak — how long it will last, or what impact it will have on our families.

 Nevertheless, life has to go on to remain… sane, healthy and happy — even under these very stressful circumstances.
 So what is the new normal for us?